mbigras/spinner/README.md

    Also, the exec ENTRYPOINT form—`ENTRYPOINT ["/app/spinner"]`—ensures that `/bin/sh` shell running inside your Docker container won't block Unix signals.

-1. Open a new terminal.

-1. Stop the container.
+1. In a new terminal, stop the container.

    ```
    docker stop spinner